foundation/foundation-zurb-template/readme.md

 http://localhost:8000
 ```

-5. Change "Project Name" to your project's name in the `index.html` and in the layouts > `default.html` files.
+5. Change "Project Name" to your project's name in the `index.html`, styleguide > `index.md`, and in the layouts > `default.html` files.

 You're ready to go!